 2) After reading the questions, students should try to identify what the examiner is expecting in the answer.

 3) Sometimes, the question is tricky and difficult to understand.
 So, in that case, students should read the passage and question again.

-4) After understanding the question, students should check out the options, and then they should write their answer.
+4) After understanding the question, students should check out the options, and only then should they write their answer.

 The board can release CBSE Class 10 and 12 exam date sheets anytime.
-Meanwhile, students should practice the CBSE Sample Paper 2021 to get more ideas and practice on different types of case study questions.
+Meanwhile, students should practise the CBSE Sample Paper 2021 to get more ideas and practise on different types of case study questions.
 By solving these questions, students can easily understand the latest change in the exam pattern and prepare for the board exam accordingly.